sanjay-code-debug/complete_adobe_commerce_guide/README.md

 Rest Api in Magento(Service contract & webapi.xml)
 --------------------------------------------------
  - http://magento.local(base_url)/swagger#/

                 |
-                |----Some time it will not work
+                |----Some time it will not work So Check Below Configuration
                               |
                               |--------------Stores > Settings > Configuration > Advanced > Developer
                                                                                               |-------Swagger----->Enabled Yes/No (make it Yes)